jwstegemann/fritz2/www/src/pages/docs/20_Fundamentals.md

             +"Input"

             // set tag specific attributes - they are predefined for all HTML tags
-            // (the backticks are needed here as `for` is an identifier in Kotlin and thus the function call needs
+            // (the backticks are needed here because `for` is an identifier in Kotlin, so the function call needs
             // to be escaped)
             `for`("SomeId")
         }